ojwanganto/SQLeo/README.txt

   java -jar SQLeoVQB.jar

-or rename sqleo-start.txt to:
+or rename sqleo-start-xxx.yyy to:

-  sqleo-start.bat
+  sqleo-start-xxx.bat
-  sqleo-start.sh
+  sqleo-start-xxx.sh
-  sqleo-start.command
+  sqleo-start-xxx.command

 With the expected LookAndFeel
 (Warning Metal is set by default because it is the only one that has been fully tested)